brworkit/python-package-easy-json2json/README.md

-# Easy JSON Validator
+# Easy JSON2JSON

 ## Description
-A python package for deep json translation.
+A python package for deep JSON translation.

 You just need to specify you template (the JSON document format you want to get from another JSON).